Red rain in Kerala: Alternative hypotheses

 History records many instances of unusual objects falling with the rain – in 2000, in an example of raining animals, a small waterspout in the North Sea sucked up a school of fish a mile off shore, depositing them shortly afterwards on Great Yarmouth in the United Kingdom.
-Coloured rain is by no means rare, and can often be explained by the airborne transport of rain dust from desert or other dry regions which is washed down by rain.
+Coloured rain is by no means rare, and can often be explained by the airborne transport of rain dust from deserts or other dry regions which have been washed down by rain.
 "Red Rains" have been frequently described in southern Europe, with increasing reports in recent years.
 One such case occurred in England in 1903, when dust was carried from the Sahara and fell with rain in February of that year.

 At first, the red rain in Kerala was attributed to the same effect, with dust from the deserts of Arabia initially the suspect.
 LIDAR observations had detected a cloud of dust in the atmosphere near Kerala in the days preceding the outbreak of the red rain.
 However, laboratory tests from all involved teams ruled out the particles were desert sand.

 K.K.
 Sasidharan Pillai, a senior scientific assistant in the Indian Meteorological Department, proposed dust and acidic material from an eruption of Mayon Volcano in the Philippines as an explanation for the coloured rain and the "burnt" leaves.
 The volcano was erupting in June and July 2001 and Pillai calculated that the Eastern or Equatorial jet stream could have transported volcanic material to Kerala in 25–36 hours.
 The Equatorial jet stream is unusual in that it sometimes flows from east to west at about 10° N, approximately the same latitude as Kerala (8° N) and Mayon Volcano (13° N).
 This hypothesis was also ruled out as the particles were neither acidic nor of volcanic origin, but were spores.

 A study has been published showing a correlation between historic reports of coloured rains and of meteors; the author of the paper, Patrick McCafferty, stated that sixty of these colored rain events, or 36%, were linked to meteoritic or cometary activity, though not always strongly.
 Sometimes the fall of red rain seems to have occurred after an air-burst, as from a meteor exploding in air; other times the odd rainfall is merely recorded in the same year as the appearance of a comet.